 In Sprint Planning the team covers 3 topics:

 The first topic is about the Why?
 That is, why is the upcoming Sprint important?
 What is the Goal of this Sprint?
-Each Sprint has a Sprint Goal that creates focus for the team and results in a Product Increment that gets the team one step closer to the Product Goal.
+Each Sprint has a Sprint Goal that creates the focus for the team and results in a Product Increment that gets the team one step closer to the Product Goal.

 For more details, sign up for an upcoming foundational ScrumMaster® (CSM®) class or a Certified Product Owner® (CSPO®) class or Certified Scrum Developer® (CSD®) class.